SAP-archive/kubernetes-deployment-orchestrator/doc/user_guide.md

   return self.helm(glob=glob)  # Use helm templating (default)
 ```

-### Vaults
+### Jewels

-Shalm provides the concept of vaults to store things like
+Shalm provides the concept of jewels to store things like

 * certificates
 * user credentials

 with the help of secrets in kubernetes.

-It's also possible to extend shalm to provide other types of vaults:
+It's also possible to extend shalm to provide other types of jewels:

 * AWS users
 * GCP users